All Products

 5. In the Lifecycle Configuration section, click Edit.

-• Set the rule when you create a partitioned table:
+Set the rule when creating the table:

 CREATE [EXTERNAL] TABLE [IF NOT EXISTS] <table_name>